ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

 Each action will return a similar payload across models, with the obvious exception of the actual data of the model, which will have a schema depending on which model is being queried and is detailed below.

 Additionally, this API will handle authentication through the `auth` endpoints.
-This mechanism will be detaled further below, but put simply, the caller receives a temporary session key, which they pass to the endpointas as a GET parameter.
+This mechanism will be detaled further below, but put simply, the caller receives a temporary session key, which they pass to the endpoints as a GET parameter.
 This will be meaningless for some calls, optional for others, and for still others mandatory.
 POST requests, as a rule, demand a session key.
 GET requests usually will not, but sometimes the server will be able to supply more information if a session key is passed.
 Passing an unncessary session key will never cause an error, however.

 ### Data Schemas

-As stated above, the API responses will be similar across models with the exception, obviously, of the acutal model information.
+As stated above, the API responses will be similar across models with the exception, obviously, of the actual model information.
 That part of each response will depend on the model in question and will be described here.

 *NB: The descriptions given here will be in a YAML-like format, but the actual responses coming across the wire will be in JSON.*